 The museum has four levels, each representing something else.
-On the second floor the permanent exhibition is following cronologically the history of the totalitarian dictatorship in Hungary.
-The first floor is about the ages after WW II, where you can learn about deportations from Chezslovakia, and the events in Hungary following the war.
+On the second floor, the permanent exhibition is following chronologically the history of the totalitarian dictatorship in Hungary.
+The first floor is about the ages after WW II, where you can learn about deportations from Chezslovakia and the events in Hungary following the war.

-On the groundfloor, you’ll see a tank, and memorial.
-There’s a documentation on the walls about all the victims of the dictatorship, and the revolution.
+On the ground floor, you’ll see a tank and memorial.
+There’s documentation on the walls about all the victims of the dictatorship and the revolution.

 All in all, the House of Terror is a really memorable (and my personal favorite) museum in Budapest.
 If you’re not looking to visit all the venues of the 1956 revolution in Budapest, you should definitely consider at least the museum!

-1956 events in Budapest: the short story of the man I’ve met at Gloria Victis
+1956 events in Budapest: the short story of the man I met at Gloria Victis

-To understand the story of Sandor (Alexander), who I spoke to during Gloria Victis event in 2013, about his part played in the revolution, I need to clarify the historical facts.
+To understand the story of Sandor (Alexander), who I spoke to during Gloria Victis’s event in 2013, about his part played in the revolution, I need to clarify the historical facts.

 On the first night of the revolution, on the 23rd of October 1956, the crowds went to the Hungarian Parliament, asking for Imre Nagy, to be the new prime minister.

-In the meantime, a handful of people went to the Hungarian Radio, to try to get read into the radio the 16 claims.
-They got trapped their by the soviets, and the fights at the radio begun.
+In the meantime, a handful of people went to Hungarian Radio, to try to get read into the radio the 16 claims.
+They got trapped there by the soviets, and the fights at the radio began.
 It was obvious that the civils needed help against the armed soldiers, and police.

-Sandor was the only one there who had a motorbike, so he got on it, went to the immense crowd at the Parliament to let them know what’s happening at the Hungarian Radio.
+Sandor was the only one there who had a motorbike, so he got on it, and went to the immense crowd at the Parliament to let them know what was happening at the Hungarian Radio’s building.

 Basically, this is how the whole revolution started.
 People went from the parliament building to the radio to help those fighting there.
-And basically this is how it all started.
-One person getting on his motorbike, and going to the parliament to inform the crowds.
+And basically, this is how it all started.
+One person got on his motorbike and went to the parliament to inform the crowds.
 A trigger, let’s say.
 And I got to meet him… I’m still so grateful!